CBeauford5/meet-app/README.md

 Given: the user is viewing the event details page
 When: the user taps on a "view charts" button or a specific tab within the event details page
 Then: the application retrieves relevant data and generates visually appealing charts, presenting them to the user within the event details page to provide additional insights or statistics about the event.

+## Serverless Functionality

+Serverless functions will be utilized in this application to meet the needs of on-demand processing and scalability.
+When users want to filter events by city for example, the serverless function can handle the processing and filtering tasks.
+Serverless technology will also be used to display the charts, due to the ability serverless functions have to scale based on the current user's need.